 Costa Rica is a place defined by the phrase “pura vida.”
 In English, this directly translates to “pure life,” but it means so much more than that.
 It describes the relaxed, simple way of life that Costa Ricans enjoy.

 This outlook on life makes Costa Rica one of the best places to vacation in the world.
-In fact, it places first in the Happy Planet Index rankings.
 This country scores high in life expectancy and overall wellbeing.

 To get the full ‘pura vida’ experience, start your vacation in Manuel Antonio, Costa Rica.
 To find out more about this magical place, continue reading about its history below.

 Many versions of history in the Americas will reference European names as “discoverers” of various regions, but of course, there were natives there first.
 In Manuel Antonio, these natives were known as the Quepo.

 This group traveled to Costa Rica from the Amazon River region of Colombia sometime between 900 and 950 A.D.
 It’s said that the women were as strong as the men, and made excellent archers.

 The Quepo made their village, constructing circular houses from cane and thatch.
 Archeologists have even discovered other, much different settlements, which suggest an entirely different group lived there before the Quepo.

 Also known as the Age of Exploration, this period marks the important time in history where European representatives sailed the seas to find new land.
 This was largely to appease royal ambitions of empire expansion.

 As we know today, some of the most ambitious explorers were the Spanish conquistadors.
 This is evident in the wide distribution of the Spanish language.